pontoon-data/Pontoon/docs/docs/sources-destinations/destinations/redshift.md

 - **User Credentials**: Database username and password
 - **Network Access**: VPC connectivity or public access
 - **S3 Bucket**: S3 bucket for staging data during transfer
-- **IAM Role**: IAM role with permissions to access S3 and Redshift
+- **IAM Role**: IAM role associated with Redshift cluster with permissions to load data from the S3 bucket

+## How it works

+The Redshift destination connector will perform the required DDL operations to replicate tables, transfer data by writing to an S3 location associated with the destination Redshift cluster, and run a `COPY` command to load the data.

 ## Configuration